There is strong scientific evidence that following a few simple steps can reduce the chance of Sudden Infant Death Syndrome (SIDS).

 A, B, C: Alone, Back, and Crib

-Baby should always sleep alone.
+The baby should always sleep alone.

-Baby should sleep on their back.
+A baby should sleep on its back.

-Baby should always sleep in a crib.
+The baby should always sleep in a crib.

 And the UK guidance is similar:

 A, B, C: ALWAYS sleep your baby on their BACK in a CLEAR [crib] or sleep space6The Lullaby Trust

 In essence, both messages are the same.
 The Lullaby Trust, who partner with Public Health England to create the British guidelines, explicitly state: 7Sharing a room with your baby – The Lullaby Trust

 - You should always place a baby on their back to sleep, whether for the night or a nap